 The construction activities for the proposed restoration activities would be required to comply with the Construction General Permit for the state and the County MS4 Permit required as part of the permitting process.
 The proposed program would be required to comply with the General Construction and MS4 Permits because greater than 1 acre of ground would be disturbed.
-For work in the channel, the proposed program also would be required to comply with a Section 401Water Quality Certification.
+For work in the channel, the proposed program also would be required to comply with a Section 401 Water Quality Certification.
 Excavation of the channels in the Central and South Areas may extend below the water table and could require temporary dewatering.
-All excavation dewatering would be conducted in accordance with the General Construction Permit, which ensures discharge water would not be discharged in such a way as to result in direct or indirect degradation of surface water in the San Gabriel River, Los Cerritos Channel, or Alamitos Bay.
+All excavation dewatering would be conducted in accordance with the General Construction Permit and Regional Water Board Order No. R8 2015-004, General Waste Discharge Requirements for Discharges to Surface Waters that Pose an Insignificant (De Minimis) Threat to Water Quality, which ensures discharge water would not be discharged in such a way as to result in direct or indirect degradation of surface water in the San Gabriel River, Los Cerritos Channel, or Alamitos Bay.
 Compliance with the General Construction Permit, MS4 Permit, and 401 Certification would ensure that the proposed activities would include adequate stormwater protection through BMPs and monitoring, to limit increased turbidity and decreased water quality from sediment and other pollutants leaving the construction site.
 As a result, impacts during construction would be less than significant.

-Contaminated Water and Sediment from Upstream Sources Impacting the Existing Wetlands

-No changes are proposed to the source of flows to the Isthmus Area, so no water quality impacts are expected in these habitats due to the proposed program.
-In the South Area, the proposed program would reconnect the marsh floodplain to the Haynes Cooling Channel, which would improve water quality at the site by increasing tidal flushing and bringing in a cleaner source of water, when compared to the San Gabriel River.
+Contaminated Water and Sediment from Upstream Sources Impacting the Existing Wetlands improve water quality at the site by increasing tidal flushing and bringing in a cleaner source of water, when compared to the San Gabriel River.
 Historical and current water quality data indicates that flows from the Los Cerritos Channel and the San Gabriel River exceed water quality objectives.
 Since the proposed program will reconnect existing habitats in the North and Central Area to the flows in the Los Cerritos Channel and the San Gabriel River respectively, there is a potential for water quality impacts to the existing habitat in these areas.